Dokosoko-AI/dokosoko-docs/src/content/docs/guides/support-reporting.md

               └────→ queued retry → failed
 ```

-Administrators can list bounded metadata or open one exact report in the support outbox.
+Administrators can list bounded metadata or open one exact report from **Support outbox**.
 The list includes state, attempts, safe failure category, and delivery timestamp without including full content.
+Use the adjacent **Recent audit** surface to correlate delivery changes without exposing report payloads in the event list.

 ## Operational checks